 Staying active and exercising regularly is one of the best ways to stay mobile, maintain your balance, and avoid injury.
 Exercise can often become more difficult due to joint pain, but without exercise, your body experiences deconditioning, losing strength, balance, and mobility.

 There are some excellent low-impact exercises seniors can try, such as aquafitness classes and chair exercises that allow you to stretch and get a full-body workout without putting impact on your joints.
 Local aquafit classes are a great way to both exercise and meet new people, and many retirement residences host classes at their own facilities.
+You can also consider a waist trainer or corset as well.

 Exercising your brain can be just as important as exercising your body.
 Brain exercises can boost your memory and stave off cognitive decline.
 Here are a few ways you can keep your brain as fit as your body: